-In addition to the basic financial statements and accompanying notes, this report includes certain required supplementary information concerning the Bureau's progress in funding its obligation to provide pension benefits to its employees.
+In addition to the basic financial statements and accompanying notes, this report includes certain required supplementary information concerning the Bureau's progress in funding its obligation to provide pension and other post-employment benefits to its employees.
 Required supplementary information can be found after the Notes to the Financial Statements of this report.